 Regardless what kind of bearings you ride, you should always stay away from sand and water in order to make your bearings last longer.

 Want to learn more about bearings?
-For a detailed review of bearings and their function, visit this site.
+See our detailed review of bearings and their function.